gautemo/Gaute-Meek-Olsen/src/dev-blog/why-i-prefer-vue-over-react.md

 ## CLI

 React has the [Create React App](https://create-react-app.dev/) to set up your project.
-But when you want to add features, such as router, Sass, linter and more, you have to do it manually afterward.
+But when you want to add features, such as a router, Sass, linter, and more, you have to do it manually afterward.

 Vue provides you with a [CLI](https://cli.vuejs.org/) where you can pick what features you like when you are creating a project.
 Which makes the process of creating a project smooth and easy.